rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-drag-n-drop](https://github.com/smaharj1/vue-drag-and-drop-kanban) - A simple kanban board where the items can be dragged and dropped from the list on to the board
 - [vue-card-stack](https://github.com/rodleviton/vue-card-stack) - Stackable, swipeable, tweakable Vue card component
 - [vue-drag-drop-snap](https://github.com/mrfade/vue-drag-drop-snap) - A dependency-free Vue component for drag and drop with snapping
-- [vue3-dnd](https://github.com/hcg1023/vue3-dnd) - React DnD Vue 3 implementation, use the Composition API for sortable and free draggable
+- [vue3-dnd](https://github.com/hcg1023/vue3-dnd) - React DnD in composition API implementation, Use the composition API for sortable and free draggable, Supported Vue 2, Vue 3
+- [sortablejs-vue3](https://github.com/MaxLeiter/sortablejs-vue3) - A Vue 3 component acting as a thin wrapper around SortableJS

 ### Autocomplete